edgedb/edgedb/docs/reference/sql_support.rst

 It does not, however, support PostgreSQL Data Definition Language (e.g. ``CREATE TABLE``).
 This means that it is not possible to use SQL connections to EdgeDB to modify its schema.
-Instead, the schema should be managed using migrations and EdgeQL commands.
+Instead, the schema should be managed using ESDL (EdgeDB Schema Definition Language) and migration commands.

-Any Postgres-compatible client can connect to your EdgeDB database by using the same port that is used for the EdgeDB protocol and the :versionreplace:`database;5.0:branch` name, username, and password you already use for your database.
+Any Postgres-compatible client can connect to an EdgeDB database by using the same port that is used for the EdgeDB protocol and the :versionreplace:`database;5.0:branch` name, username, and password already used for the database.

 .. versionchanged:: _default